Skip to Content

 • The first instalment will be paid after receipt of proof of acceptance and registration at the tertiary institution.

-• The second instalment will be paid after receiving a report from the Supervisor that satisfactory progress is being made.
+• The second instalment will be paid upon receipt of a report from the Supervisor confirming satisfactory progress.

 The awarding of a bursary is not to be regarded as a guarantee that the allocation will again be made in successive years, but will depend on proof of progress, as confirmed by the Supervisor, plus re-registration at the tertiary institution.

-The holder of the bursary must submit an annual report during the study period and a final report on completion of the studies.
+The bursary holder must submit an annual report during the study period and a final report upon completion of the studies.

 The BWC will select candidates from the list of submissions.
 The decisions will be communicated to each applicant confidentially.